Flight Attendant Requirements

 Physical Requirements

-• For your safety, your height must be between 4’11’’ and 6’ without shoes.
-You must be able to reach in overhead bins and galley compartments to retrieve emergency equipment
+• You must be able to reach into overhead bins and galley compartments to retrieve emergency equipment

-• Ability to perform all safety-related procedures, including the ability to operate aircraft doors, lift emergency window exits (approx. 40 lbs.), assist with carry-on baggage stowage, operate meal & beverage carts
+• Ability to perform all safety-related procedures, including the ability to operate aircraft doors, assist with carry-on baggage stowage, and operate meal & beverage carts

 • Willing to comply with uniform and appearance guidelines, including tattoos and piercings.
 Visible tattoos are permitted with limitations according to size and location on the body.
 Tattoos not compliant must be covered by uniform pieces or tattoo coverage makeup.
 Single-stud nose piercings are allowed, as well as two piercings per ear.
 Gauges and other facial, mouth, or tongue piercings are not permitted. ear piercings.
 Extreme hairstyles or colors are not permitted.